Energy Assistance

 Purpose of Program - Outcome for clients:

 To assist income eligible clients with their heating and/or electric costs.
-Service provided includes: Monetary grant onto clients heating and or electric accounts.
+Service provided includes: monetary grant paid directly to clients heating and or electric accounts.

 Eligibility: